-Over 1 million people, including Marines, families, and civilian contractors and employees, lived or worked at Camp Lejeune during the period of contamination and were exposed to the harmful water supply.
+Over 1 million people, including Marines, families, and civilian contractors and employees, lived or worked at Camp Lejeune during the contamination period and were exposed to the harmful water supply.

 Aplastic Anemia Linked to Camp Lejeune Water

-Camp Lejeune was one of the most infamous water contamination incidents in U.S. history.
-A collection of public health agencies have devoted decades to studying the effects of the polluted water on the long-term health of residents and employees who were exposed to it.
+Camp Lejeune was one of U.S. history’s most infamous water contamination incidents.
+A collection of public health agencies have devoted decades to studying the effects of polluted water on the long-term health of residents and employees who were exposed to it.

-The historical contamination modeling provided by the ATSDR has enabled several epidemiologic studies to been done on individuals exposed to the Lejeune water over the years.
-These studies have identified are host of adverse health outcomes associated with Lejeune, including birth defects, cancer, and other diseases.
+The historical contamination modeling provided by the ATSDR has enabled several epidemiologic studies on individuals exposed to the Lejeune water over the years.
+These studies have identified many adverse health outcomes associated with Lejeune, including birth defects, cancer, and other diseases.

 2009 NRC Report

-The National Research Council (NRC) was one of the first to issued a comprehensive report on the health impacts of the Lejeune water contamination in a 2009 report entitled Contaminated Water Supplies at Camp Lejeune: Assessing Potential Health Effects (NRC Report).
-The NRC Report identified evidence indicating that individuals with exposure to the water at Lejeune suffered higher aplastic anemia.
+The National Research Council (NRC) was one of the first to issue a comprehensive report on the health impacts of the Lejeune water contamination in a 2009 report entitled Contaminated Water Supplies at Camp Lejeune: Assessing Potential Health Effects (NRC Report).
+The NRC Report identified evidence indicating that individuals exposed to the water at Lejeune suffered higher aplastic anemia.